aigerabae/pku_variants/final_crukci.md

 I made a sample_sheet.tsv file using those bams and used amplicon file from the previous run

-Didn't do this yet, need to adjust code:
 Adding @RG:SM tag in bam files:
 ```
 conda activate picard